-What’s ‘human shield’, term Israel uses to justify Gaza civilian killings?
+What’s a ‘human shield’, Israel’s justification for Gaza civilian killings?

 Israeli Prime Minister Benjamin Netanyahu told US President Joe Biden last month that Hamas was hiding behind civilians.
 Human shields were “a key pillar of Hamas’s terror operations”, The Times of Israel quoted Israeli army spokesperson Daniel Hagari as saying on Sunday.
 Israel has, however, not provided concrete proof for its allegations.

-The Israeli army has used this argument to issue evacuation orders to the entire northern part of Gaza as well as protected facilities including Al-Shifa Hospital, Gaza’s largest medical facility, and to cast them as legitimate targets.
+The Israeli army has used this argument to issue evacuation orders to the entire northern part of Gaza as well as protected facilities including al-Shifa Hospital, Gaza’s largest medical facility, and to cast them as legitimate targets.
 Hamas has reiterated it has not used hospitals for military purposes.

 We asked legal experts what this term means and what its implications are for the 2.3 million people living in Gaza.